What parents need to know

 Is it any good?

-I, ROBOT is inspired by a collection of Isaac Asimov stories.
-In those stories, basic laws for robot behavior are set down: 1) a robot cannot harm a human or allow one to be harmed; 2) a robot must obey human instructions less those instructions conflict with Law #1; and 3) a robot must protect himself unless doing so conflicts with Laws #1 and #2.
-Using those basic rules, director Alex Proyas and his team have set out to make an entertaining "good versus evil" action movie with hero Will Smith reliable in his likable "everyman" role.
-On some levels it works: lots of good special effects, imaginative settings, the requisite mayhem, destruction, and suspense.
-However, very little attention has been paid to wit or originality.
+On some levels, the movie works: There are lots of good special effects, imaginative settings, the requisite mayhem, destruction, and suspense.
+I, ROBOT is inspired by a collection of Isaac Asimov stories; in those stories, basic laws for robot behavior are set down: 1) a robot cannot harm a human or allow one to be harmed; 2) a robot must obey human instructions less those instructions conflict with Law #1; and 3) a robot must protect himself unless doing so conflicts with Laws #1 and #2.
+Using those basic rules, director Alex Proyas and his team set out to make an entertaining "good versus evil" action movie with hero Will Smith reliable in his likable "everyman" role.
+Unfortunately, very little attention has been paid to wit or originality.
 Even less attention has been paid to the quality of some key performances: a few characters are one-note wonders and others seem even more robotic than the automated fellows with whom they interact.
 Entertaining, yes; memorable, no.

 Families can talk about...

 Families can talk about technology.
 What do you think the filmmakers are trying to say about the fast pace of developing technology?
 What are the positive effects of the changes?
 What are the dangers?